Iptysam/The_Portfolio/README.md

 To built this project you need to create files which mainly are index.html and style.css.
 There are linters also to be checked for html and css.
 A new feature branch has to be created apart from the main.
 The webpage has to be for a mobile version.
 To update this project to finish mobile version a new feature branch to be created apart from the previous feature and main.
 To update the index.html and style.css with the work section and About Myself section.
+To update the index.html and style.css with the contact form section

 ## :hammer: Built With